 Kidcare ID Event

-It provides an opportunity for parents to have their kids fingerprinted, and after, to take home a printed card with photo and fingerprint images.
+It provides an opportunity for parents to have their kids fingerprinted, and after, to take home a printed card with digital photo and fingerprint images.
 This card can be extremely helpful in an emergency situation where a child is reported missing – having the photo ID card allows officers on the scene to quickly identify vital information which can then be disseminated to other agencies to get the word out.

 So why is KIDCARE ID important?